railslove/showoff-presentations/wroc_love_2012/notes.md

 * Leads to better programmers

+#### Coworking

+* Find pairs online or in your local user group
+* Go coworking

 #### Use stackoverflow and the like

+* Problem example: Calculate age from day of birth
 * Global community
 * Someone else probably had you problem before
 * Help others, if you found an alternative/better solution